zzhang82/web422/notes/angular-services-intro.md

 Above, you were introduced to the `@Injectable` decorator, which indicates that a service is intended to be "injected" into another component or service at runtime.

-> Being edited...
+> Still being edited...

 Injector - Angular piece (not sure what word to use, but I'm pretty sure that it is "module") that maintains a container of service instances that it has previously created.
 A service is created when it is accessed for the first time.

 During compilation, Angular looks at constructor types.
 And "providers", which are declarations.
 Together, those are the services that the injector maintains.

 The idea behind dependency injection is very simple.
 You have a component that depends on a service.
-You do not create that service yourself.
-Instead, you request one in the constructor, and the framework will provide you one.
+In the component's code, you do not create that service yourself.
+Instead, you request one in the constructor (as a parameter), and the framework will provide you one.

-(esoteric? abstract? explain better?
+(esoteric? abstract? explain better?)
 By doing so you can depend on interfaces rather than concrete types.
 This leads to more decoupled code, which enables testability, and other great things.

 How is a dependency injected?
 Into the component's constructor.

 So, I think this is how it goes:
-1. Create an interface
+1. Create/define an interface
 2. Create a service class that implements the interface
 3. In the component constructor, specify the interface as the parameter type